symfony-cmf/symfony-cmf-docs/bundles/media/introduction.rst

 .. note::

-    For version 1.1 the integration with the SonataMediaBundle is planned, and if possible an upgrade command and documentation is added.
+    For version 1.1 the integration with the SonataMediaBundle is planned, and
+    - if possible - an upgrade command and documentation is added.

-Web editing tools
+Web Editing Tools
 -----------------

 The MediaBundle provides integration with WYSIWYG editors and :doc:`Create <../create>`.
 Media support is mostly split in:

-* uploading a file
+* `Uploading Files`_
-* browsing and selecting media
+* `browsing and Selecting Media`_

-Uploading files
+Uploading Files
 ~~~~~~~~~~~~~~~

 The file and image controller of the MediaBundle provide an upload action, it